Embrace the Challenge

 - Invitations to compete in the competitive American Invitational Mathematics Exam.
 (Fun fact: Brian Choi '18 and Eddie Choi '19 scored higher than 94 percent of the 350,000 high school students who took the qualifying American Mathematics Contest)

-No matter what a student's area of interest, he or she will be challenged at Brooks to explore it and learn all they can.
-Take it from Brooks' three-time, top-ranked scholar Coco Sun ’17, enrolled at Stanford University.
+No matter what a student's area of interest, they will be challenged at Brooks to explore it and learn all they can.
+Take it from Brooks' three-time, top-ranked scholar Coco Sun ’17, who went on to Stanford University.
 "Brooks provided me with opportunities to take courses of my passion while encouraging me to explore disciplines that I was unfamiliar with," she said.
 "It's been so rewarding to learn from teachers who constantly challenge us and support us in and outside of the classroom.
 I feel as though I have been able to develop both a breadth and a depth of knowledge thanks to the academic environment at Brooks."

 Advanced Classes in All Subjects